Improving the quality of health in Barnet through sustainable primary care

-Dr Anuj Patel is currently the Chair and Medical Director of Barnet Federated GPs and has held this position since April 2017.
+Dr Anuj Patel is currently the Chair of Barnet Federated GPs and has held this position since April 2017.
 He is a GP Principal at Wentworth Medical Practice which has two practice sites (Finchley and Hendon).
 He has been a principle at this practice since 1998 having completed his training in 1997.

 In 1999, he joined a group of local GP principles to set up Barndoc, the local out of hours cooperative and later became Barndoc Healthcare Ltd’s Medical Director until 2013.
 As a GP appraiser and a GP tutor he is passionate about the sustainability of quality, locally provided care, and the continuation of a compassionate, knowledgeable workforce for Barnet patients.

 Mr Michael Whitworth

 Chief Executive Officer